You-nike-ee/alx-system_engineering-devops/0x01-shell_permissions/README.md

 write a script that sets the permission to the file hello as follows Write a script that sets the peermission to the file hello as follows:
 Write a script that sets the permission to the file hello as follows:
+Write a script that sets the mode of the file hello to this: